-The maximum total sales charge equals 3.95% of the public offering price per Unit at the time of purchase.
+The maximum total sales charge equals 3.95% of the Public Offering Price per Unit at the time of purchase.
 You pay the initial sales charge at the time you buy Units.
-The initial sales charge is the difference between the total sales charge percentage (maximum of 3.95% of the public offering price per Unit) and the sum of the remaining fixed dollar deferred sales charge and the total fixed dollar creation and development fee.
-The initial sales charge will be approximately 1.00% of the public offering price per Unit depending on the public offering price per Unit.
+The initial sales charge is the difference between the total sales charge percentage (maximum of 3.95% of the Public Offering Price per Unit) and the sum of the remaining fixed dollar deferred sales charge and the total fixed dollar creation and development fee.
+The initial sales charge will be approximately 1.00% of the Public Offering Price per Unit depending on the Public Offering Price per Unit.
 The deferred sales charge is fixed at \$0.245 per Unit.
 The Trust pays the deferred sales charge in equal monthly installments as described in Part A of this prospectus.
 If you redeem or sell your Units prior to collection of the total deferred sales charge, you will pay any remaining deferred sales charge upon redemption or sale of your Units.
-If you purchase Units after the last deferred sales charge payment has been assessed, the secondary market sales charge is equal to 3.95% of the public offering price and does not include deferred payments.
-Because the deferred sales charge and creation and development fee are fixed dollar amounts per Unit, the actual charges will exceed the percentages shown in the "Fee Table" if the Public Offering Price per Unit falls below \$10 and will be less than the percentages shown in the "Fee Table" if the Public Offering Price per Unit.
+Because the deferred sales charge and creation and development fee are fixed dollar amounts per Unit, the actual charges will exceed the percentages shown in the "Fee Table" if the Public Offering Price per Unit falls below \$10 and will be less than the percentages shown in the "Fee Table" if the Public Offering Price per Unit exceeds \$10.
+In no event will the total sales charge exceed 3.95% of the Public Offering Price per Unit.

 Since the deferred sales charge and creation and development fee are fixed dollar amounts per Unit, the Trust must charge these amounts per Unit regardless of any decrease in net asset value.
 However, if the Public Offering Price per Unit falls to the extent that the maximum sales charge percentage results in a dollar amount that is less than the combined fixed dollar amounts of the deferred sales charge and creation and development fee, your initial sales charge will be a credit equal to the amount by which these fixed dollar charges exceed the sales charge at the time you buy Units.
 In such a situation, the value of Securities per Unit would exceed the Public Offering Price per Unit by the amount of the initial sales charge credit and the value of those Securities will fluctuate, which could result in a benefit or detriment to Unitholders that purchase Units at that price.
 The initial sales charge credit is paid by the Sponsor and is not paid by the Trust.
 The "Fee Table" shows the sales charge calculation at a \$10 Public Offering Price per Unit and the following examples illustrate the sales charge at prices below and above \$10.
-If the Public Offering Price per Unit fell to \$7, the maximum sales charge would be \$0.2765 (3.95% of the Public Offering Price per Unit), which consists of an initial sales charge of -\$0.0185, a deferred sales charge of \$0.245 and a creation and development fee of \$0.05.
+If the Public Offering Price per Unit fell to \$7, the maximum sales charge would be \$0.2765 (3.95\% of the Public Offering Price per Unit), which consists of an initial sales charge of -\$0.0185, a deferred sales charge of \$0.245 and a creation and development fee of \$0.05.
 If the Public Offering Price per Unit rose to \$13, the maximum sales charge would be \$0.5135 (3.95% of the Public Offering Price per Unit), consisting of an initial sales charge of \$0.2185, a deferred sales charge of \$0.245 and the creation and development fee of \$0.05.
 The actual sales charge that may be paid by an investor may differ slightly from the sales charges shown herein due to rounding that occurs in the calculation of the Public Offering Price and in the number of Units purchased.